sofiayem/rtd-doc-tests/docs/source/requester.rst

 To transfer funds:

 #.
-Acquire the recipient's reference — the reference to a member to whom you want to transfer the funds.
+Acquire the recipient reference — the reference to a member to whom you want to transfer the funds.
 #.
 Call the ``getNewSeed()`` function and store the new seed into a variable.
 #.
 Form a ``member.transfer`` request's payload with:

-   * the new seed,
+   * a new seed and cookie,
-   * an amount of funds,
+   * an amount of funds to transfer,
-   * the recipient's reference,
+   * the recipient reference,
    * your reference (for identification),
    * and your public key (to check the signature).

 #.
-Call the ``sendSignedRequest()`` function and pass it the payload and the paired private key.
+Call the ``sendSignedRequest()`` function and pass it the payload, paired private key, and cookie.

 The transfer request will return the factual fee value in its response.

 For example:

-.. attention:: Put the reference to the recipient's member into the ``ToMemberReference`` field value in the highlighted line.
+.. attention:: In the highlighted line, replace the ``<recipient_member_reference>`` placeholder value with the reference to the recipient member.

 .. content-tabs::